souravs17031999/CCP-AWS-CLFC01/CLF_C01_TECHNOLOGY/case_study.md

 Weighted routing policy – Use to route traffic to multiple resources in proportions that you specify.

+**Amazon API Gateway**
+- APIs act as the "front door" for applications to access data, business logic, or functionality from your backend services.
+- fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale
+- you can create RESTful APIs and WebSocket APIs that enable real-time two-way communication applications.

 ## AWS Databases Services

 - AWS Database Migration Service (AWS DMS) is a managed migration and replication service that helps move your database and analytics workloads to AWS quickly, securely, and with minimal downtime and zero data loss.